hganjoo/ecosmogeft/README-EFT.md

 This code implements the Effective Field Theory of Dark Energy with cubic screening in RAMSES.

-Adopted from the ECOSMOG-CVG code by Christoph Becker (https://github.com/Christovis/ecosmog-cvg).
+Adapted from the ECOSMOG-CVG code by Christoph Becker (https://github.com/Christovis/ecosmog-cvg).

 EFT theory taken from Cusin et al (https://arxiv.org/abs/1712.02782).